M. Usman Rafique

 About Usman

-Before this, I served as a Senior Research and Development Engineer at Kitware Inc., where I focused on diverse computer vision challenges, including change detection from overhead imagery, person identification, novel view synthesis, and atmospheric turbulence correction.
+Previously, I was a Senior Machine Learning Engineer at Bastian Solutions (a Toyota company) from 2023 to 2024, where I developed and deployed state-of-the-art computer vision and machine learning solutions for autonomous pick-and-place robots.
+Before that, I served as a Senior Research and Development Engineer at Kitware Inc. (2021-2023), tackling diverse computer vision challenges such as change detection from overhead imagery, person identification, novel view synthesis, and atmospheric turbulence correction.

-My practical experience is complemented by a strong academic foundation.
-I earned my Ph.D. in Electrical Engineering from the University of Kentucky, where my research focused on weakly supervised deep learning methods for image synthesis, semantic segmentation, and change detection.
+I earned my Ph.D. in Electrical Engineering from the University of Kentucky, with research focused on weakly supervised deep learning methods for image synthesis, semantic segmentation, and change detection.

 I’m passionate about staying at the forefront of AI advancements.
-You can find examples of my work with Large Language Models (LLMs) on my Github, for example: LLM-Forge: A playground for building practical LLMs with limited compute resources
+You can find examples of my work with Large Language Models (LLMs) on my Github, including LLM-Forge, a playground for building practical LLMs with limited compute resources.

 My areas of expertise include: